 Percale and sateen weave are among the popular weaving techniques.
 Percale creates a tightly woven fabric whereas sateen gives that buttery-smooth feel with a subtle luminous finish.
 Sateen sheets are inherently wrinkle-resistant so constant ironing is the least of your worries.

-When clusters of short fibers tangle together, pilling forms on sheets.
+When clusters of short fibres tangle together, pilling forms on sheets.
 Micro-threads are most likely to break than longer ones.
-This is because shorter fibers obtain more yarn ends.
-In effect, they are less secure in the thread yarn because they can become dislodged and knot up with other loose fibers.
+This is because shorter fibres obtain more yarn ends.
+In effect, they are less secure in the thread yarn because they can become dislodged and knot up with other loose fibres.

 When choosing bedding sheets, take into consideration the fiber length as well.